apache/accumulo-website/_docs-2/getting-started/table_configuration.md

 Accumulo will balance and distribute tables across servers.
 Before a table gets large, it will be maintained as a single tablet on a single server.
 This limits the speed at which data can be added or queried to the speed of a single node.
-To improve performance when the a table is new, or small, you can add split points and generate new tablets.
+To improve performance when a table is new, or small, you can add split points and generate new tablets.

 In the shell: